mlte-team/a2it/framework/0_IMT.md

     * Some datasets and methods already have an accepted baseline that can be used (for instance, [PASCAL VOC](http://host.robots.ox.ac.uk/pascal/VOC/pubs/everingham10.pdf) is an object category recognition and detection benchmark).
     * Classify everything as the majority (as described by Chapter 7.2 of [Hvitfeldt & Silge 2021](https://smltar.com/mlclassification.html#classnull)).
     * If this model implements a task that is currently performed manually, conduct a test in which humans perform the task and use their performance as the baseline.
 3. While selecting a baseline, a performance metric must also be stipulated.
-The choice of metric depends on the exact nature of the computer vision system being created; following are some examples to consider.
+The choice of metric depends on the exact nature of the system being created; following are some examples to consider.
     * Classification:
         * Receiver Operating Characteristics ([ROC](https://scikit-learn.org/stable/auto_examples/model_selection/plot_roc.html?highlight=roc)) curves and the Area Under the Curve ([AUC](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_auc_score.html#sklearn.metrics.roc_auc_score)): Evaluation metrics for standard classification tasks.
         * Precision Recall Curves and Area Under the Precision Recall Curve ([AUPRC](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.PrecisionRecallDisplay.html#sklearn.metrics.PrecisionRecallDisplay)): Used when there are class imbalances.